microsoft/pxt-microbit/docs/code-eval-tool.md

 #### 6. Load a project

-A project into the project view by pasting in a share link or share ID.
+Load a project into the project view by pasting in a share link or share ID.

 ![A loaded project](/static/teachertool/loaded-project.png)